DEVOTIONALS

 ACTION:

-- are they worldly, or are they directed toward pleasing God?
+or are they directed toward pleasing God?

-Where is you allegiance and loyalty?
+– Where is my allegiance and loyalty?

 Pray,

-me the areas where I have failed to give You control and help me to
+the areas where I have failed to give You control and help me to

 replace the natural with the supernatural.
-Encourage me as I strive to
+Encourage me as I

 Unknown's avatar